helidon-io/helidon/docs/mp/scheduling.md

 ## Overview

 Scheduling is an essential feature for the Enterprise.
-Helidon has its own implementation of Scheduling functionality based on [Cron-utils](https://github.com/jmrozanec/cron-utils).
+Helidon has its own implementation of Scheduling functionality based on [Cron-utils][cron-utils].

 ## Maven Coordinates

-To enable Scheduling, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).
+To enable Scheduling, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>